RunningSl0th/THM_Writeups/Pickle Rick.md

 # Pickle Rick
 In the instruction of this lab it says that we simply can go to `https://<LAB IP>.p.thmlabs.com/`.
 No need to NMAP here.
-So let's do that.

 We see a nice page and it seems Rick forgot his password (and turned himself into a pickle again.
-Let's look for the password.
+We have to look for some ingredients which we have to fill in in the answer fields (3x).
+But first let's look for the password.

 # HTML Source Code
 Since we only have this page we can check the headers and url of the page to look for information.
 One simple thing to do is to check the HTML source.